sonic-net/SONiC/doc/voq/fabric.md

     SAI_PORT_STAT_IF_OUT_FABRIC_DATA_UNITS
 ```

-FabricPortsOrch defines the port counters in FLEX_COUNTER_DB and syncd's existing FlexCounters thread periodically collects and saves these counters in COUNTER_DB. “show” cli commands read COUNTER_DB and display statistics information.
+FabricPortsOrch defines the port counters in FLEX_COUNTER_DB and syncd's existing FlexCounters thread periodically collects and saves these counters in COUNTER_DB.
+The counter oid is get from sai_serialize_object_id of the port.
+A “show” cli commands read COUNTER_DB and display statistics information.
+The example output of the cli is in section 2.7.

+***Example***
+"FLEX_COUNTER_TABLE:FABRIC_PORT_STAT_COUNTER:oid:0x10000000000df"

 Fabric port also has a couple of queue counters.
 Similar to the port counters, the queue counters are also polled with FLEX_COUNTER_DB.
 ```